nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 # ClientBook

-ClientBook is an application for insurance agents to manage client contacts, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you are an insurance agent who can type fast, ClientBook can help _you_ accomplish your client management tasks faster than traditional GUI apps.
+ClientBook is an application for insurance agents to manage client contacts, optimized for use with just a keyboard, but still offering a graphical interface for ease of viewing of client contacts.
+The purpose of ClientBook is to help insurance agents who can type fast to accomplish their client management tasks faster than traditional applications.

 ## Why ClientBook?